-2.2.2 Deployment
+2.2.2 Manual Install

 The app has been developed to be deployed as an all-in-one container.
-This relaxes the requirements on the host machine as all dependencies are already installed within the container.
-To deploy the app in standalone mode, install docker and execute the following command:
+This relaxes the requirements on the host machine as everything will be dynamically installed when the container is built.
+The only requirements on the host/VM is the following: